mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 a b c d D k p s Z
 ```
 ##Sort char arrays
-In our homework, we are required to compare two file names, which is char arrays.
+In our homework, we are required to compare two file names, which are char arrays.
 ###pass char array
 Initial gusses seems like:
 ```